Hire a Fearless Sexual Assault Lawyer to Defend You

 In some cases, the abuser can be tried in both criminal and civil lawsuit cases.
 If you file a police report and the police investigate and find there’s enough evidence to arrest the abuser, they will face a criminal trial.
 Then, whether the jury finds the abuser guilty or not, you may still file a civil lawsuit against the perpetrator.

-In fact, if the abuser went through a criminal court, this will assist your civil court case by showing that there was enough evidence to persecute the abuser for the sexual assault.
-Your chances of winning a civil court case against your abuser increases when you work with an experienced and reliable attorney.
+If the abuser went through a criminal court, this will assist your civil court case by showing that there was enough evidence to persecute the abuser for the sexual assault.
+Your chances of winning a civil court case against your abuser increase when you work with an experienced and reliable attorney.

 Connect With an Experienced Sexual Assault Lawyer